 There are currently no plans for future additions or expansion beyond the current project proposal.
+Project is proposed to begin construction summer 2013 and finish early fall 2013.

 8. List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.